Morphine/naltrexone (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, an underactive thyroid, pancreas problems, an enlarged prostate, problems with urination, or stomach or bowel problems.
-Tell your doctor if you have mental illness or a history of head injury, brain tumor, or seizures.
-Tell your doctor if you have a history of drug or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems (such as asthma or COPD), low blood pressure, pancreas problems, an enlarged prostate, trouble urinating, gallbladder problems, or stomach or digestion problems.
+Also tell your doctor if you have a history of depression, head injury, brain tumor, seizures, or drug or alcohol abuse.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.